 Whether the procedure is to apply to single inspection lots considered in isolation, or to inspection lots forming part of a continuing series.

+JAMAICA: We would like to know, Is the continuing series a consignment?
+Or just goods of a similar nature being shipped together ?
+This would make the assumption of analyte concentration in a lot heterogeneous / homogeneous which would be treated differently in a sampling plan.

 Sampling procedures should be performed in accordance with appropriate Standards related to the commodity of concern (for example ISO 707 for sampling of milk and milk products or RECOMMENDED METHODS OF SAMPLING FOR THE DETERMINATION OF PESTICIDE RESIDUES FOR COMPLIANCE WITH MRLS (CAC/GL 33-1999)).